How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each cartridge contains 450 units of insulin glargine (300 units per mL).
+Each disposable prefilled pen contains 450 units of insulin glargine (300 units per mL).
 Nonmedicinal ingredients: zinc chloride, m-cresol, glycerol, hydrochloric acid and sodium hydroxide for pH adjustment, and water for injection.

 How should I use this medication?